DeepwaterExploration/DWE_OS/README.md

 ### Installation Script On Raspberry Pi

-To install for the Raspberry Pi, you can use the installation script by executing the following command:
+To install for the Raspberry Pi, you can use the installation script by executing the following commands:
 ```
+sudo apt update

+sudo apt upgrade

 curl -fsSL https://raw.githubusercontent.com/DeepwaterExploration/DWE_OS/main/scripts/install.sh | sudo -E bash -
 ```